|Elliott Sound Products||Linear Power Supply Design|

 Figure 4 - Peak Current Waveforms

-Figure 4 shows the peak waveforms with 4,700uF, 22,000uF and 100,000uF.
+Figure 4 shows the peak waveforms with 4,700µF, 22,000µF and 100,000µF.
 They are all at the same scale, and all were taken after 1.9 seconds to ensure that the steady state conditions had been reached.
 As you can see, it is almost impossible to tell them apart, because they are almost perfectly overlayed.
 Since the peak values are almost unchanged, so too is the RMS value.

 So far we have looked at the full wave bridge rectifier, and this is but one of several different configurations.
 The most common (and/or simplest) rectifiers are ...

-The full wave voltage doubler is still common in valve amplifier circuits and for some preamp supplies.
+The full wave voltage doubler is still common in valve amplifier circuits and for some preamp supplies, and is very common with switchmode power supplies.
 For example, the Project 05 preamp supply offers a full wave voltage doubler as an input option.
 More on this below.

 Unlike the bridge rectifier which uses 100% of the transformer winding at all times, the full wave rectifier uses only half of the winding on each half cycle of the AC waveform.
-This leads to some additional losses, since the winding must be double the number of turns of that for a bridge rectifier.
-This either means that the winding resistance is more than double that for a bridge rectifier, leading to higher resistive losses, or that twice as much area is taken up in the window of the transformer, so all windings are thinner than they could be.
+This leads to some additional losses, since the winding must have double the number of turns of that for a bridge rectifier.
+This means that the winding resistance is typically double that for a bridge rectifier, because the windings must be thinner so as not to occupy more area in the winding window.
+This leads to higher resistive losses.

 Figure 5 - Full Wave Rectifier